End-to-End Optical Propagation Modeling for Water-to-Air Channels under Sea Surface and UAV Effects: Monte-Carlo Simulations for Photon Propagation

 \subsection{Monte-Carlo Channel Loss}

 Finally, the channel loss $h_\mathrm{MC}$ is obtained by calculating the ratio of the sum of the weights of the received photons to the total number of emitted photons in the simulation.
-Figure \ref{fig:monte_carlo_scheme} shows the flow chart summarizing the entire algorithm.
+Figure \ref{fig:monte_carlo_scheme} shows the overall methodology, while Algorithm~\ref{alg:MC_main} presents the pseudo-code for the main ray-tracing engine.
+This primary algorithm orchestrates the overall photon tracking loop by invoking the previously defined sub-procedures, i.e., Algorithm~\ref{alg:scattering} for the underwater propagation phase, followed by Algorithm~\ref{alg:interface} to resolve the surface boundary interactions.